Reference Services & Policies

 Circulation of Reference materials.
 The Reference Librarian on duty may make exceptions to this policy for short-term borrowing of reference materials when a library user states a particular need.
 The decision is at the on-duty librarian's discretion.

-In-depth assistance for research can also be obtained by scheduling an appointment with a subject specialist or by visiting during weekly drop in office hours.
+In-depth assistance for research can also be obtained by scheduling an appointment with a subject librarian or by visiting during weekly drop in office hours.

 The primary goal of reference service is to provide excellent services to assist users with their educational and research needs.
 To achieve this goal, reference librarians provide research assistance and answer reference questions, both to users in the library, and remotely through telephone and e-mail services.